 Stitch Away Stress with Knitting and Crochet

 In observance of National Stress Awareness Month, we’ve created a campaign to #StitchAwayStress with knitting and crochet.
-Throughout April on our Instagram, Facebook, Pinterest and Twitter pages, you’ll find fun and unique ways to use these crafts to unwind, learn more about their stress reducing and mood boosting effects, PLUS have the chance to participate in giveaways and more.
+Throughout April on our Instagram, Facebook, Pinterest and Twitter pages, you’ll find fun and unique ways to use these crafts to UNWIND, learn more about their stress reducing and mood boosting effects, PLUS have the chance to participate in a fun giveaway:

 Ready to start relaxing?

 The Truth About Knitting and Crochet….They’re Good for You!